 Beekeepers usually move a hive for personal reasons.
 Sometimes we move houses or farms, while other times we purchase established hives from other beekeepers and aim to bring them home.
-In the beekeeping area where I live, it’s common for local beekeepers to sell established nucleus colonies (aka nucs), which need to be transported back to your apiary once purchased.
+In the beekeeping area where I live, it’s common for local beekeepers to sell established nucleus colonies (commonly called nucs), which need to be transported back to your apiary once purchased.

 Preparation for a hive move happens in two stages: beekeeper preparation and hive preparation.

-Once your vehicle(s) and locations are secured, you’re ready for hive preparation.
-Split the hive or reduce the weight of the hive if needed (more on that below).
+Once your vehicles and locations are secured, you’re ready for hive preparation.
+Split the hive or reduce the weight of the hive if needed.
 Also, secure the hive with screens along the entrance and the top of the hive because ventilation is critical for stressed hives.
-Overheating can lead to melted comb, dead brood, and injured or loss of bees.
+Overheating can lead to melted comb, dead brood and injured bees.
 Finally, secure your hives in the vehicle with a strong, reliable nylon strap before moving.

 Tips for Success

 - Split large hives into manageable supers to save your back.
 There are many ways to move a large established hive.
 You can take the move as an opportunity to split the hive and create two colonies, or you can remove frames of honey to lighten the load and replace them when you arrive at your destination.
-These are but two examples.

 - Consider the weather and distance of move.
 Wet bees are angry bees, and soggy beekeepers are grumpy movers.
 Plan your move for a clear day.
 Also prepare in accordance with the distance of your move: Long-distance moves should include ample screening for maximum ventilation and the ability for you to check on the bees and spray water on them if necessary.
 Shorter moves (travel time of less than 45 minutes) can usually be conducted with less fuss and potentially fewer screens, depending on the time of year the move takes place.